Keonapang/protein-binder-design/README.md

     docker compose up # runs /deploy/docker-compose.yaml
 ```

-7. Once docker set up is complete, open a new Terminal tab and check to ensure it was successful.
+7. Open a new terminal, leaving the current terminal open with the launched service.

+8. Open a new Terminal tab to view running containers.
+Wait until the health check of your containers returns `{"status":"ready"}` before running any models.

 ```bash
     # 1. Check storage space